reactive-python/reactpy/docs/source/guides/getting-started/installing-reactpy.rst

     pip install "reactpy[starlette]"

-If you want to install a "pure" version of ReactPy without a backend implementation you can do so without any installation extras.
-You might do this if you wanted to :ref:`use a custom backend <using a custom backend>` or if you wanted to manually pin your
+If you want to install a "pure" version of ReactPy **without a backend implementation** you can do so without any installation extras.
+You might do this if you wanted to :ref:`use a custom backend <using a custom backend>` or if you wanted to manually pin the dependencies for your chosen backend:
-dependencies:

 .. code-block:: bash